Base and superstructure: Freudo-Marxism and sex-economy

 Freudo-Marxist Wilhelm Reich's discipline of analysis known as sex economy is an attempt to understand the divergence of the perceived base and superstructure that occurred during the global economic crisis from 1929 to 1933.
 To make sense of this phenomenon, Reich recategorized social ideology as an element in the base—not the superstructure.
 In this new categorization, social ideology and social psychology is a material process that self-perpetuates, the same way economic systems in the base perpetuate themselves.
 Reich focused on the role of sexual repression in the patriarchal family system as a way to understand how mass support for Fascism could arise in a society.

+Louis Althusser

+Building on the work of Jacques Lacan and Baruch Spinoza, Louis Althusser reconceptualized the base–superstructure model to emphasize the structural autonomy and interdependence of different "levels" within a social formation.
+Rejecting economic determinism, Althusser argued that the economy is "determinant in the last instance" but that the political and ideological structures possess their own relative autonomy and specific causal efficacy.
+In works such as For Marx (1965) and Reading Capital (1968), Althusser argued that ideology functions materially through what he termed Ideological State Apparatuses (ISAs)—institutions like schools, churches, and the family—that reproduce the conditions of production by shaping individuals as subjects.
+This structuralist reinterpretation displaced the traditional metaphor of reflection, replacing it with a model of overdetermination in which social effects arise from the complex articulation of multiple determinations rather than from a simple, linear causality from base to superstructure.

 Critical theory

 Contemporary Marxist interpretations such as those of critical theory reject this interpretation of the base–superstructure interaction and examine how each affects and conditions the other.
 Raymond Williams, for example, argues against loose, "popular" usage of base and superstructure as discrete entities which, he explains, is not the intention of Marx and Engels: